SiR-Frazier/code-review-week-3/README.md

   -Example Input: 20
   -Example Output: "Beep Beep!"

-_Numbers that contain a 1, should be replaced with "Boop!"
+_Numbers that contain a 1, are replaced with "Boop!"
 This applies to all the digits.
   -Example Input: 12
   -Example Output: "Boop Boop!"